keymanapp/keyman/README.md

  1. Tokens MUST be serializable via the [structured clone][] algorithm;
  2. Tokens MUST be usable as a key in a [`Map`][Map object] object.
- 3. Tokens MUST be unique across methods.
-That is, tokens MUST NOT be duplicated for between different methods.
+ 3. Tokens MUST be unique across messages.
+That is, tokens MUST NOT be duplicated for between different messages.

 It is up to Keyman to create unambiguous tokens that can be uniquely identified through the round-trip process.